 Now, it’s time to apply your transferred image to the shirt fabric.
-This step will determine whether your final results succeed expectations, so take your time to be extra precise.
+This step will determine whether your final results meet your expectations, so take your time to be extra precise.
 Measure out your dimensions and center your placement.
-Feel free to follow our design placement guidelines.

-Light-colored shirts – transfer paper goes face down.
+Light-colored fabrics – transfer paper goes face down.

-Dark-colored shirts – transfer paper goes face up.
+Dark-colored fabrics – transfer paper goes face up.

 - Remove the paper

 Leave the t-shirt area in a well-ventilated room for a few minutes until the paper cools down.
 Take a corner of the image and carefully peel off the paper.
 If the image gets stuck, repeat the ironing process.
-Your design should now be ready.
+Your design should be ready now.

-The design can be fragile during the wash, so use a gentle cycle and turn the shirt inside out before loading the laundry.
-Do not place iron-on transfer shirts in the dryer since it can damage and peel off the design.
+The design can be fragile during washing, so use a gentle cycle and turn the shirt inside out before loading the laundry.
+Don’t place iron-on transfer shirts in the dryer since it can damage and peel off the design.

 3. Direct-To-Garment Printing

-For a more high-tech shirt design, you might want to invest in a direct-to-garment or DTG printer.
-A ready-made fabric printer allows you to make bulk shirts without worrying about your design’s final quality and consistency.
+For a more high-tech shirt design, invest in a direct-to-garment or DTG printer.
+A ready-made fabric printer lets you make bulk shirts without worrying about your design’s final quality and consistency.

 Also called a heat transfer laser printer, direct-to-garment printing can apply images to a shirt in just a few minutes.
 Note that this is in no way a cheap option.
 DTG printers can cost from a couple of thousand dollars for personal use to well over ten thousand dollars for a professional business set-up.

-Some advantages of DTG over iron-on transfer printing include the ability to use polyester fabric shirts under a lower heat method, better design durability with water-based inks, personalized transfer media (gloss, glitter, etc.), and a more automated application process.
+Some advantages of DTG over iron-on transfer printing include using polyester fabric shirts under a lower heat method, better design durability with water-based inks, personalized transfer media (gloss, glitter, etc.), and a more automated application process.

 The heat transfer vinyl (HTV) printing method can be an exceptionally durable and aesthetic option for hobbyists willing to apply their designs to multiple fabric types.
 You can purchase pre-cut vinyl designs or create your own through a roll of heat transfer vinyl and a cutter.